Author: Craig Neil

 How long does it take to walk over the Forth Road Bridge?

-The Forth Road Bridge is 1.5 miles (2.4 km) which takes an average 45 minutes to walk.
+The Forth Road Bridge is 1.5 miles (2.4 km) which takes an average of 45 minutes to walk.

 Can you put love locks on the Forth Road Bridge?